6808/6808.github.io/labs/lab3.md

 1. In line 27 of `Geometry.swift`, change `A[j+3*i]` to `A[i+j*3]`.
-1. You need to transpose the matrix you get from `nearestRotation` before applying it to 3D locations to transform from the reference (world) coordinates to the phone coordinates.
-Applying the matrix directly will transform a location from the phone to the world coordinates instead, which is the opposite of what we want.
+1. You need to transpose the matrix you get from `nearestRotation` before applying it to 3-D locations to transform from the reference to the device coordinate systems.
+Applying the matrix directly will transform a given location from the device to the reference coordinate systems instead, which is the opposite of what we want.
-1. When mapping from 3D to 2D locations, the y coordinates have to be flipped.
-The positive y-axis of the device corresponds to "up", whereas that of the 2D view (from Section 1) corresponds to "down".
-    The 2D view's origin is the top left corner of the screen.
+1. When mapping from 3-D to 2-D locations, the y coordinates have to be flipped.
+This is because the positive y-axis of the device corresponds to "up", whereas that of the 2-D view (from Section 1) corresponds to "down".
+The 2-D view's origin is the top left corner of the screen.

 You should be able to draw letters in any orientation, given that the drawing corresponds to the device's up-down and left-right movement, as